lf-edge/eve/docs/ECOS.md

 * Delete an ECO
   * An ECO will be deleted.
 The resources previously reserved for the ECO are released.
 The storage for the ECI may or may not be released depending on whether there are other ECO's referencing it.
 If there is no ECO referencing the ECI, the storage is released as part of periodic garbage collection.
-  * EVE performs this operation if there is an entry for an ECO was present in the previous configutation and absent in the new configuration.
+  * EVE performs this operation if there is an entry for an ECO was present in the previous configuration and absent in the new configuration.

 ## Edge Container Image Format